Kushagra-a11ly/Exploratory-Data-Analysis/Tata Motors Stock Analysis Prediction(1995-2025)/Notebooks/README.md

 1. Overview

-Historical daily stock market data for Tata Motors Limited listed on NSE India Covers 30 years of trading data from 1995 to 2025 Intended for financial analysis, time-series modelling, and stock price prediction
+1.Historical daily stock market data for Tata Motors Limited listed on NSE India 2.Covers 30 years of trading data from 1995 to 2025 3.Intended for financial analysis, time-series modelling, and stock price prediction

 2. File Details